JeffersonLab/epics2kafka/README.md

 # epics2kafka
 Transfer [EPICS CA](https://epics-controls.org) messages into [Kafka](https://kafka.apache.org) via the [Kafka Connect](https://kafka.apache.org/documentation/#connect) interface.

-Leverages Kafka as infrastructure - uses Kafka Connect API to ensure a higher degree of fault-tolerance, scalability, and security that would be hard to achieve with ad-hoc implementations using the Kafka Producer API.
+Leverages Kafka as infrastructure - uses the Kafka Connect API to ensure a higher degree of fault-tolerance, scalability, and security that would be hard to achieve with ad-hoc implementations using the Kafka Producer API.

 ## Build
 This project uses the [Gradle](https://gradle.org) build tool to automatically download dependencies and build the project from source: